Admission Frequently Asked Questions (FAQ)

 What should I do if I started to fill out the wrong application type?

-Once started, you can't delete an application.
-However, please email the Office to alert us if you filled out the wrong type of application, and then complete a new, correct application type using the same user name and password.
-Please do not create a new user name when you start the second application as this will delay the admissions process.
+Once started, you can’t delete an application.
+However, please email your admission counselor to alert us if you filled out the wrong type of application, and then complete a new, correct application type using the same username and password.
+Please do not create a new username when you start the second application, as this will delay the admissions process.

 How do I correct an application submitted with incorrect or missing information?

-Please do not start a new application if you submitted inaccurate information, missing information, or need to change or update your semester, major, or demographic information as this will delay the admissions process.
-Instead, please complete the Application Update Form, and email the form to the Office.
+Please do not start a new application if you submitted inaccurate information, missing information, or need to change or update your semester, major, or demographic information, as this will delay the admissions process.
+Instead, please complete the Application Update Form and email it to udctranscores@udc.edu.
+Please allow 5 business days for processing.

 What are the standards for admission?